Sideroxylon nadeaudii

 Sideroxylon nadeaudii is a species of plant in the family Sapotaceae.
-It is endemic to Tahiti, French Polynesia.
+It is endemic to Tahiti in French Polynesia.

 Taxonomy

 This species was first described as Palaquium nadeaudii by Emmanuel Drake del Castillo (early 1890s) and then transferred to the genus Nesoluma in 1938.
 As a result of the phylogenetic analyses, this species was transferred to the genus Sideroxylon in 2007.